Lady Liberty's promise of refuge and hope must remain a promise made to all.

 Yet, there’s been a lot of discussion this week about those words, including the suggestion that the author discounted in her poem those who would need help to succeed in their new country.

 I couldn’t disagree more.
-At NPCA, we believe that our nation’s diversity is fundamental to our nation’s strength, and we will continue to speak up and speak out for the many sites in the National Park System that preserve and interpret the immigrant experience — from the arrivals at Ellis Island to the mill workers of Lowell to the Japanese Americans interned at Manzanar.
+At NPCA, we believe that our nation’s diversity is fundamental to our nation’s strength, and we will continue to speak up and speak out for the many sites in the National Park System that preserve and interpret the immigrant experience — from the arrivals at Ellis Island to the mill workers of Lowell to the railroad laborers at Golden Spike.
 We have long worked to create and protect national park sites that tell a more complete American story — and we believe that work will only become more important as we embark on our second century as an organization.

 We also believe that this work has the power to help unite and heal our nation at a time when we feel as divided as we’ve ever been.